JenniLoboV/riemannian_stats/README.md

 - **Oldemar Rodríguez Rojas** – Developed the mathematical functions and conducted the research.
 - **Jennifer Lobo Vásquez** – Led the overall development and integration of the package.

-For further transparency on contributions, consider including an additional `CONTRIBUTORS` or `AUTHORS` file in the repository.

 ---

 ## 📄 License